ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 "Don't worry, I'm sure you'll find it," she said.

-Drew felt like his life would never change, like he'd always get stuck in these situations.
+Drew felt like his life would never change, like he'd always be in these situations.

 Finally he looked in the hotel gym.
 It was there.

 In the lobby, Drew and Emily kissed and said goodbye with warmth.

-Drew saw her laugh charmingly as the concierge helped her into a cab.
+Drew saw Emily laugh charmingly as the concierge helped her into a cab.